arizonaCameraLab/ASDP_Render_Module/README.md

 - libglew-dev
 - nvidia-cuda-toolkit

-If you want to build the Storage Manager application, it also requires Qt5:
+**Storage Manager:** If you want to build the Storage Manager application, it also requires Qt5:
 - qtbase5-dev
 - qtdeclarative5-dev
 - libqt5svg5-dev

-If you want to use the Phase-2 multi-depth camera calibration, it also requires OpenCV.
+**Multi-depth calibration:** If you want to use the Phase-2 multi-depth camera calibration, it also requires OpenCV.
 This can be installed on Windows from `https://sourceforge.net/projects/opencvlibrary/files/4.12.0/opencv-4.12.0-windows.exe/download` (install into C:\Program Files\opencv for the CMakeLists.txt to find it by default, change the CMAKE_PREFIX_PATH to include it vc16/lib directory if it is placed elsewhere) and on Linux with `sudo apt install libopencv-dev`.

-If you want to build the OpenXR support on Linux to use Monado to drive an HMD (currently not completely implemented as of 6/2/2026), you need:
+**OpenXR Linux:** If you want to build the OpenXR support on Linux to use Monado to drive an HMD (currently not completely implemented as of 6/2/2026), you need:
 - libopenxr-dev
 - libopenxr-loader1